 Five top tips for applying for BFI NETWORK funding:

 1. Speak with your Talent Exec first

 It sounds basic, but speak with your Talent Executive before you apply.
-I think it’s really important to talk to us about your idea as we’re here to help and ultimately, to support you.
+We can’t read your script before you apply but we can look at treatments or you can talk to us about your idea as we’re here to help and ultimately, to support you.

 2. Include visual materials

 Why would you apply to make a film without including any visual materials that support your idea?
 Lots of people don’t but I think it is crucial and really helps your application stand out.

 3. Attend Talent Labs / Meet Ups